CS5704-VT/Workshops/Basics/Tasks.md

 ## Scrum

 Scrum is another agile process for managing tasks.
 The most popular aspect people use is the daily stand-up meeting.
-In a daily standup, people report the progress and status of their tasks.
+In a daily stand-up, people report the progress and status of their tasks.
 The idea is that by standing up, you won't try taking too long to talk.

 The main things covered in a scrum: